CRIMINAL JUSTICE ADMINISTRATION

 Admissions decisions are made by the program director on a rolling basis after a holistic review.
 Applicants can choose to start in either the Fall (preferred) or Spring semester.

-- Completed (free) a
+- Completed (free) application

 - A bachelor’s degree in any discipline from an accredited school with a preferred overall minimum GPA of 3.0